-The Ethernet interface subsystem supports correction of the UDP/IP payload checksum by modifying the last two bytes within the payload (the two bytes following 1588 event frame message).
+The Ethernet interface subsystem supports correction of the UDP/IP payload checksum by modifying the last two bytes within the payload (following the 1588 event frame message).
 The application can request this function by setting the corresponding control bit with the TX ID vector.
 The subsystem modifies the two bytes of the frame to adapt the UDP checksum to compensate for the changes caused by the correction field update (see also IEEE 1588 v2, Annex E).